Edward Alexander Partridge: Partridge Plan

-Partridge continued to push for reform of the terminal market.

-Under pressure, the government appointed the Millar Commission, led by SGGA secretary John Millar, to investigate the system.

-The commission uncovered evidence of abuse by the grain dealers, but called for better regulation rather than government intervention.
-Partridge became the leader in a campaign to nationalize the elevators in the grain terminals.
+Partridge pushed for reform of the terminal and elevator business.
+Under pressure, the government appointed SGGA secretary John Millar to lead a Commission to investigate the system.
+The Millar Commission uncovered evidence of abuse by grain dealers.
+It called for better regulation, rather than government intervention.
+Despite this, Partridge led a campaign to nationalize the elevators in the grain terminals.

 Early in 1908 Partridge convinced the SGGA to endorse the principle that inland grain elevators should be owned by the province and terminal elevators by the Dominion of Canada.
 The Manitoba association passed a resolution supporting this proposal at their convention.

-Soon after being launched, the Guide published the "Partridge Plan", in which he again proposed that grain elevators should be owned by the public, a position already accepted by the SGGA.
+Soon after being launched, the Guide published the "Partridge Plan", in which Partridge proposed that grain elevators should be owned by the public, a position already accepted by the SGGA.
 The premiers of the three Prairie provinces all took an interest in the plan, although Alberta and Saskatchewan preferred cooperative ownership to public ownership.

-The plan covered a wide range of issues and was somewhat confused, but most SGGA members were enthusiastic about it.
+The Partridge Plan covered a wide range of agrarian issues, although in a somewhat confused manner.
+Most SGGA members were enthusiastic about it.
 The plan covered grain handling, the grain blockade, farm credit and market speculation.

-It identified and proposed remedies for practices by the elevator companies that included excessive dockage fees, light weights, refusing to bin special grain, replacing special binned grain with lower-quality grain and preventing farmers who had bought storage space in an elevator from dealing with non-company buyers.

-All these abuses derived from the effective monopoly of the large grain handlers, and could be eliminated by the government taking over the local elevators.
+It identified and proposed remedies for practices by the elevator companies such as excessive dockage fees, light weights, refusing to bin special grain, replacing special binned grain with lower-quality grain, and preventing farmers who had bought storage space in an elevator from dealing with non-company buyers.
+All these abuses, derived from the practical monopoly position held by large grain handlers, could be eliminated by the government taking over local elevators.